 After considering the Nasdaq listing standards and information provided by each director, the Board determined that the following directors are independent: Jack L. Alexander, Larry F. Altenbaumer, Henry W. Fayne, Kenneth M. Hartwick, Gary R. Johnson, Donald C.I.
-Lucky, Maurice E. Moore and William D. Patterson.
+Lucky, Maurice E. Moore, William D. Patterson and John P. Schauerman as well as the director to be appointed immediately following the Annual Meeting, Arnaud Ajdler.
 William A. Koertner is not considered an independent director due to his employment with MYR Group.